 - … Even fitness groups and diets (Crossfit is an easy target, but consider Keto, Carnivore, Paleo and many others)

-Ideologies are common.
-You certainly adhere to number of ideologies right now whether you could articulate them or not.
+Ideologies are everywhere.
+You adhere to number of ideologies right now—whether you could articulate them or not.

-Sometimes ideologies go rogue.
-They take on a life of their own, going from helpful to harmful by making a subtle shift—from being a way to make sense of the world to the way to make sense of the world.
+But sometimes ideologies go rogue, taking on a life of their own, and shifting from helpful to harmful.
+They do this when they shift from being a way to make sense of the world to the way to make sense of the world.